 Find out about the types of noise problems we investigate and how to report them.

-- Noise from pubs, clubs, bars and live events
+- Unreasonable noise from pubs, clubs, bars and live events

 - Noise from building sites or building works outside of permitted hours.
 Please view our permitted hours on the pollution control: building and demolition sites page.

-- Noise from ventilation fans or other equipment.
+- Unreasonable noise from ventilation fans or other such equipment

-If you are affected by an ongoing noise problem, you should first take these steps:
+If you are affected by an ongoing noise problem, consider taking these steps first:

-Try to solve the problem in a friendly way by talking to the person or company causing the noise if you feel comfortable with this.
+Try to solve the issue in a friendly way by talking to the person or company causing the noise, if you feel comfortable with this

-If this does not work, you could try taking other informal steps such as mediation – for more information go to the Problem Neighbours website.
+If this does not work, you could try taking other informal steps such as mediation or an informal letter to your neighbour

-If you still can’t solve then complain to us when the the noise is happening.
+If you still can’t solve the issue, the report to it us using the online form below.

 What happens next

-Give the person a fixed-penalty notice (fine) if he or she breaches the noise-abatement notice (£100 for residential property or £400 for business property)
+- Fixed-penalty notice (fine) if he or she breaches the CPN or Abatement notice (£100 for residential property or £400 for business property)